Join Here | Log In

 Symptoms of classical Ehlers-Danlos Syndrome:

-A recent study involving 75 people with genetic confirmation of classical EDS illustrated the wide range of symptoms associated with EDS.
-The people in the study all had a mutation in the COL5A1 gene or the COL5A2 gene.
+A recent study involving 75 people with genetic confirmation of classical EDS illustrated the wide range of symptoms.
+The study participants had a mutation in the COL5A1 gene or the COL5A2 gene.

 Symptoms reported for classical EDS include[ref]: